 Pont Neuf Paris Image of Pont Neuf and Eiffel Tower at night Paris France

-The Pont Neuf is one of the most romantic places in Paris, the evocative 400-year-old bridge a gorgeous backdrop to a riverside stroll along the Seine or a picnic on the riverbank.
+It’s one of the most romantic places in Paris, the evocative 400-year-old bridge a gorgeous backdrop to a riverside stroll along the Seine or a picnic on the riverbank.

 My Pont Neuf Paris guide delves into the history of Paris’ oldest bridge, suggests things to see and do on and around the bridge and also offers tips on some of the best places to visit nearby.